Control Cytokines: A Guide to Fix Lyme Symptoms & The Immune System

 Shop Now

-Lowering inflammatory cytokines made by the immune system is essential for Lyme disease recovery.
-In this article I discuss why this is so and lay out a nutritional support plan using supplements to lower cytokines.
+Lowering inflammatory cytokines made by the immune system is essential for persistent infections, like Lyme disease, and related conditions recovery.
+In this article, I discuss why this is so and lay out a nutritional support plan using supplements to lower cytokines.
+I also recommend adequate sleep.

 Cytokines are proteins made by various types of white blood cells to turn on the immune system to attack invaders like: